uhop/stream-json/README.md

 ### Emitter

 `Emitter` is a writeable stream, which consumes a stream of events, and emits them on itself.
+The standard `finish` event is used to indicate the end of a stream.

 It operates in an [objectMode](http://nodejs.org/api/stream.html#stream_object_mode).